Karthik-pmlead/ai-product-leadership/02-prd-mgmt/README.md

-# PRD‑Mgmt Knowledge Repository

-This is a Git‑based personal knowledge base for **Product Requirements Document (PRD) Management** and end‑to‑end product management.
-Use this repo to organize notes, templates, frameworks, case studies, and interview prep materials.

----

 # 📘 Product Management Knowledge Base

 > Centralized repository for product strategy, frameworks, execution, analytics, templates, and product management interview preparation.